mksupreme92/mksupreme92/README.md

 But now, I see it clearly: this work has the potential to transform the world.

 At this point, few people doubt the utility of Large Language Models (LLMs).
 They’ve achieved mainstream adoption and reshaped the way we write, work, and code — and they’ve done so at astonishing speed.
 Like many, I watch their evolution with a mixture of awe and apprehension.
-I hope — sincerely — that we as a species are wise and clear-headed enough to wield this technology ethically and responsibly.
+I hope — sincerely — that we are wise and clear-headed enough to wield this technology ethically and responsibly.

 But the next phase of AI — the one I envision — is different in both structure and scope.